What language is used in Kipina?

 Where does Kipina’s license come from?

-Kipina nurseries are fully licensed by the relevant authorities in each country.
+Kipina preschools are fully licensed by the relevant authorities in each country.

 Where can I get a copy of your policies and procedures?

-They are available from the Nursery Manager.
+They are available from the Preschool Manager.
 A copy is on the front desk of Kipina and will be emailed to you following registration and payment of the term’s tuition.

 Does Kipina teach religion?